(I am updating this blog today, in August, based on what has happened and how my thinking has envolved.)

 I've been trying to remain calm amidst the insanity surrounding the coronavirus, but Jeepers Creepers! people need to stop and take a breath.
 Yes, the virus is serious.
 Yes, we need to take reasonable precautions.
-But we don't need to buy 400 rolls of toilet paper or wear a gas mask to speak to a neighbor across the street.
-(I don't get the T.P. frenzy.
-Why TP?
-If you don't have food, you won't be needing it.)
+But we don't need to buy 400 rolls of toilet paper or wear a gas mask.

 And we don't need to have every single media outlet focus on the latest virus "news" 24/7 and scaring people to the point that they can't think straight.
 Fear doesn't help anybody.
 Fear is dangerous.
 When people are frightened, they are easy to persuade to do things they would not normally do.
 Frightened people are willing to accept unacceptable behavior from their government and other authority figures.
 Why does Putin need a warship, for example, to deliver "medical supplies" to the US?
 Since when has Russia been at the forefront of medical supplies?
 Oh, perhaps since there are trillions of dollars to be doled out due to the virus.

 Chemical/biological warfare is a reality today.
-Instead of spending all our time and money on this one virus, we need to be looking at the bigger picture of how we can protect our country against similar threats - and new ones that we haven't yet considered.
+In addition to spending our time and money on this one virus, we need to be looking at the bigger picture of how we can protect our country against similar threats - and new ones that we haven't yet considered.
 And if we don't protect our voting rights and process, we may not have a country to worry about - at least, not a country that we will recognize as ours.

-Bankrupting thousands or millions of Americans is not going to fix anything.
-And there are many towns and counties where not a single virus case has surfaced.
-Yet most of the small businesses in those places are being crushed - many beyond recovery.
-What good does it do to take measures to survive a virus that may never appear if it means the people will be impoverished forever once people decide that it's safe to breathe again?
+It does seem that small businesses should be allowed to open, when it is safe - on a town by town basis.
+Bankrupting thousands or millions of Americans is not going to help the economy.
+Small businesses in many placess are being crushed - many beyond recovery.
+What good does it do to take measures to survive a virus that may never appear if it means the people will be impoverished forever once it's safe to breathe again?

 Oh, no. Wait.
 I forgot one thing.
 Some people laugh at the idea of positive thinking, but I believe (based on experience and research) that your mental outlook has a tremendous affect on your health.
 If you think about illness all the time, you have a much higher chance of becoming ill.
 If you focus on maintaining a healthy body and mind, you have a much better chance of enjoying good health.